-India Pale Ale differs from regular pale ales (which are golden coloured and mid bodied beers) in that it tastes stronger, and hoppier.
-North American India Pale Ale tends to be even stronger than the original British versions, and has more of a citrus flavour.
+India Pale Ale differs from regular pale ales (which are golden coloured and mid-bodied beers) in that it tastes stronger and hoppier.
+North American India Pale Ale tends to be even stronger than the original British versions and has more of a citrus flavour.

 The Brits also found that fragrant and bitter hops found in the beer went fantastic with the herbal and spicy Indian cuisine.
 The hops in an IPA impart floral, grassy and herbal aromas which pair well with the Indian herbs and spices that the Indians were known to cook with.
-Meanwhile the carbonation in the beer cuts through the yogurt or cream bases used in a lot of Indian cooking.
-To this day, IPA still remains fantastic with Indian Cuisine.
-Whilst the British no longer seem to be brewing this version of Ale, it remains quite popular in North America.
+Meanwhile, the carbonation in the beer cuts through the yogurt or cream bases used in a lot of Indian cooking.
+To this day, IPA remains fantastic with Indian cuisine.
+While the British no longer seem to be brewing this version of Ale, it remains quite popular in North America.

 IPA Beer’s are great with standard pup fare like battered and deep fried Calamari, or nacho chips.
 The hops cut right through the grease.

 Notable Producers of India Pale Ale are Alexander Keiths out of Nova Scotia, Flying Monkeys & Mill Street Brewery from Ontario, Full Sale Brewing Company in Oregon, Anderson Valley Brewing from California, Russian River Brewing from Sonoma County, Bridgeport Brewing Company from Portland, and Redhook Ale Brewery in Seattle.
 We at What To Pair also encourage you to check out and support local craft brewers and try their premium beers out.
 For example, if you visit Ontario Craft Brewers, you will find a list of breweries near you if you live in Ontario.
 If you are interested in becoming more knowledgable about beer, be sure to follow our blog, and follow local beer blogs and forums that exist in your city/province/state or country.